Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager-readme.md

 Console.WriteLine($"Subnet: {id.Name}");
 ```

-## Managing Existing Resources by Resouce Identifier
+## Managing Existing Resources by Resource Identifier
 Performing operations on resources that already exist is a common use case when using the management client libraries.
 In this scenario, you usually have the identifier of the resource you want to work on as a string.
 Although the new object hierarchy is great for provisioning, and working within the scope of a given parent, it isn't the most efficient when it comes to this specific scenario.

-Here's an example how you can access an `AvailabilitySet` object and manage it directly with its id:
+Here's an example how you can access an `AvailabilitySet` object and manage it directly with its ID:
 ```C# Snippet:Readme_ManageAvailabilitySetOld
 ResourceIdentifier id = new ResourceIdentifier("/subscriptions/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee/resourceGroups/workshop2021-rg/providers/Microsoft.Compute/availabilitySets/ws2021availSet");
 // We construct a new client to work with